A key inflation measure rose at fastest pace in 30 years in July

 It was the biggest jump in incomes since March, when the latest round of stimulus checks bolstered people's wallets.
 The trend was the same for disposable incomes, which also rose 1.1%, the most since March.

-The report coincides with the virtual Jackson Hole Symposium, where Fed Chairman Jerome Powell is due to speak at 10 am ET.
+The report coincided with the virtual Jackson Hole Symposium, where Fed Chairman Jerome Powell carefully hinted at an eventual rolling back of the central bank's emergency stimulus measures.

-Investors and economists are anxiously watching whether Powell will give away any details about the central bank's eventual tapering of monthly asset purchases that started to support the economy during the worst of the pandemic.
+Powell also said there's "little evidence" of a wage-price spiral that would point to more worrisome inflation.

+He reiterated that he believes the inflation spikes are likely only temporary side-effects from restarting the economy have the short but severe pandemic recession.

 The Fed's mandates are to keep prices stable and achieve maximum employment: with rising inflation and a recovering labor market, the central bank has signaled that the time may come soon to step on the brake pedal and let the economy continue the recovery on its own.